 At first, the idea of being an entrepreneur was a response to seeing the financial stresses of many people.
 Watching people become trapped in cycles of problems and debt has inspired me to be frugal and resourceful.

 I believe business is one of the best tools we have for social change.
 One day, I’m going to start a social enterprise so I can shape the future and create a positive social impact.

 While pursuing this lifestyle, I want to free myself from the fear of scarcity by fully embracing the abundant possibilities we have access to.
 By adopting this mindset, I’m confident I’ll be able to live the free life I desire.

 Why did I opt out of the school system?

 I left school because it suffocated my ability to properly live, learn, and develop.
-Leaving school at 7th grade allowed me to discover what I wanted to do with my life.
+Leaving school in 7th grade allowed me to discover what I wanted to do with my life.
 I’m not saying that schools are inherently bad, but rather that they didn’t work for me.